 None of the science cited on this cite was derived from product testing on animals.
 When scientific fact is used here, it comes from tests on human volunteers.
 This site is also free of products used on tested on animals.
 One reason for not participating in animal testing is ethical.
 Animals can’t consent to undergo painful tests.
 But the other reason for not participating in animal testing is practical.
 Do you really think that testing on a rabbit’s ear tells you how well a product will work on your face?

-Many makers of acne care products and other cosmetics do not do animal testing.
+Many makers of acne care products and other cosmetics do not do animal testing, and they rely on brilliant alternatives6.
 These include Abercrombie & Fitch, Affordable Mineral Makeup, AHAVA, Alba Botanica, Almay, Aveda, Bare Escentuals, Body Shop, California Baby, Clinique (Estee Lauder), Coach (Estee Lauder), Dermalogica, Exposed Skin Care, Flirt!
 (Estee Lauder), Herbology, Inara Organic Body Care, Inika Mineral Cosmetics, Kiss My Face, Larocca Skin Care, LUSH Cosmetics, Merle Norman, Murad, MyChelle, Nakid, NuSkin, Organix South, Patricia Wexler MD, Pur Minerals, Revlon, Safeway, TanOrganic, Tommy Hilfiger, and Tom’s of Maine.
 This is not an exhaustive list of cosmetics companies that do not do animal testing, and other companies may be added to the list when their testing standards are confirmed.